GenBench/GenBench.github.io/_pages/workshop.md

 ---

 # News
+- The programme is online, and the papers for the poster sessions will soon be announced: https://genbench.org/workshop_programme
-- The camera-ready deadline is coming up: October 26.
+- Deadline now passed ~~The camera-ready deadline is coming up: October 26.
 You can use 1 extra page (max.
-9) to integrate the reviewers' comments.
+9) to integrate the reviewers' comments.~~
 - Closed: ~~We are accepting EMNLP Findings papers with a good fit, please reach out via email (genbench@googlegroups.com) for instructions.~~
 - After technical difficulties with the ARR submission, we extended the submission deadline to October 11!
 Submissions can now be made via [this Openreview page](https://openreview.net/group?id=GenBench.org/2023/ARR_Commitment).
 - Would you like to submit to the Collaborative Benchmark Task, but you missed the August 1 sample deadline?
 Get in contact with us, you can still submit to the September 1 deadline!